 10.1 The guiding rules concerning work at the graduate level and beyond derive from the fact that each student is preparing for a professional career.
 The progress each student makes in his or her chosen profession will reflect natural aptitude for the field, the quality of training received, and the devotion with which he or she pursues his or her goals.
 A career in chemistry is a demanding one.
 Fields change rapidly and professional rewards go to the diligent and well informed.
-Most individuals find that merely keeping up to date in their own specialties and attending to the routine tasks of their positions is at least a full-time task.
+Most individuals find that merely keeping up to date in their own specialties and attending to the routing tasks of their positions is at least a full-time task.
 It is unlikely that graduate students in the process of learning their field will find it any less time-demanding.
 Within this framework, both vacations and regular outside interests serve many useful functions.
 These activities must be viewed in the context of the whole picture; and a balance can be found between these activities of the individual and the professional demands of his or her research program.

-10.2 Vacation policy.
-There is no set guideline in the Student Academic Appointment handbook regarding vacation time, and this is generally set by agreement with the student's research advisor.
+10.2 Vacation Policy.
+There is no set guideline in the Student Academic Appointment handbook regarding vacation time, and this is generally set by agreement with the student's Research Advisor.
 The guiding rule for evaluating what vacation privileges are appropriate is what will fit reasonably into an overall program.

-10.3 Drug free, harassment-free workplace.

-Although the lines between academic and personal interactions are often heavily blurred in graduate school, the chemistry department expects professional behavior in the laboratory that is both compliant with drug-free workplace requirements of the university and funding agencies, and free of harassment.
+10.3 Drug Free, Harassment-Free Workplace.
+Although the lines between academic and personal interactions are often heavily blurred in graduate school, the Chemistry Department expects professional behavior in the laboratory that is both compliant with drug-free workplace requirements of the university and funding agencies, and free of harassment.
 The Student Academic handbook includes the definition of harassment, and where to go if you feel that you are subject to harassment.

-https://www.indiana.edu/~vpfaa/academichandbook /index.php/Main_Page
+http://policies.iu.edu/policies/categories/academic-facultystudents/index.shtml